ameyakarnad/HowAmericaFlies/edav_howamericaflies.md

 ![](edav_howamericaflies_files/figure-markdown_github/unnamed-chunk-14-1.png)

--   The above plot presents information on the volume of departing flights that get delayed in JFK in the holiday season (last 11 days in the month of december).
+-   The above plot presents information on the volume of departing flights that get delayed in JFK in the holiday season (last 11 days in the month of December).
--   Major observation from the above graph is that there are delays invariably on all the days between 21st and 31st decemeber.
+-   Major observation from the above graph is that there are delays invariably on all the days between 21st and 31st Decemeber.
 -   Most delays occured on 22nd and 23rd of december consistently in all 5 years, while it uniformly drops a little on 25th.
 -   Surprisingly, breaking the trend, the volume of delays in 2017 on the 30th of December has been very high.